 I usually place the bag in a tray to prevent any leaks and turn the pork every few hours to ensure it’s evenly marinated all over (this is optional though).

-Heat a dry pan (without oil) on medium-high and once hot, add the marinated chashu.
+Heat a dry pan (without oil) on medium-high, and add the marinated chashu once hot.
 Rotate occasionally to seal and slightly char all of the surface.
 This will improve both the texture and the taste.
 (You can leave the string on for this to stop it from falling apart.)

 Once sealed, set aside on a plate.